dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-1.md

 At the **Select debugger** prompt in the **Command Palette** at the top of the VS Code UI, select **C#**.
 At the next prompt, select the default launch configuration (`C#: BlazorWebAppMovies [Default Configuration]`).

 The default browser is launched at `http://localhost:{PORT}`, which displays the app's UI.
 The `{PORT}` placeholder is the random port assigned to the app when the app is created.
-If you need to change the port due to a local port conflict, you may do so in the project's `Properties/launchSettings.json` file.
+If you need to change the port due to a local port conflict, change the port in the project's `Properties/launchSettings.json` file.

 Navigate the pages of the app to confirm that the app is working normally.